blip-cmd/alx-project-nexus/README.md

   Browse, search, and filter movies by genre, popularity, and release date.

 - **⭐ User Ratings & Favorites**
-  Users can rate movies and mark favorites to personalize their experience.
+  Users can rate movies (0.5-5.0 stars) and mark favorites to personalize their experience.

 - **🧠 Recommendation Engine**
   Suggests movies based on user interactions—starting with genre/popularity-based logic and extendable to collaborative filtering.